awilderman/HiC/README.md

 HiCPlotter_example.md

-### Convert format of matrix (to analyze and create multi-layered plots of individual matrix or many matrices with HiCExplorer or Juicer)
+### Convert format of matrix (analyze and create multi-layered plots with other tools)
 convert_format.sh (writes a slurm script to use HiCExplorer to convert hic-pro files to .h5, .cool or .mcool)

 convert_to_Juicer_format.sh (writes a slurm script to convert hic-pro .bwt2pairs.bam to .hic for visualization in Juicer)